Jordan Rozum

 Skills

-Programming expertise in Python, familiarity in C++, CUDA, Octave, R, Sage, others
+Programming expertise in Python, additional completed projects using C++, CUDA, MATLAB/Octave, R, Rust, Sage, others

 Lead developer of pystablemotifs (Python) and cubewalkers (Python+CUDA) libraries